ka4ep/Lexical.Localization/docs/LocalizationFile/README.md

 </details>

 <p/>
-And then adding to constructor delegate to **LocalizationFileFormatMap.Singleton**.
+And then adding to constructor delegate to **LocalizationReaderMap.Instance**.

 ```csharp
 // Add reader of custom .ext format to the global collection of readers.